-- Gemini Dollar
+- Pax Dollar (USDP)

-- USD Coin
+- Liquity USD (LUSD)

 Stablecoins to Know

-Dai runs on the Ethereum blockchain, and algorithmically attempts to keep itself tied to the U.S. dollar.
+Dai (DAI) runs on the Ethereum blockchain, and algorithmically attempts to keep itself tied to the U.S. dollar.
 Unlike centralized stablecoins, Dai isn’t backed by U.S. currency in a bank account.
 Rather, it is backed by collateral in the MakerDAO platform, a decentralized autonomous organization that also exists on the Ethereum network — allowing people to lend and borrow using cryptocurrencies.
 So, if the Dai credit system gets upgraded or shutdown, holders may need to convert their Dai to Ethereum cryptocurrency through the Maker platform.

-Frax claims to be the world’s first “fractional-algorithmic” stablecoin, meaning it is partially backed by collateral and partially stabilized algorithmically.
-In addition to Frax, which is pegged to the U.S. dollar, the company has FPI, which is pegged to the U.S. Consumer Price Index.
-Frax is currently implemented on Ethereum and 12 other chains and aims to provide “highly scalable, decentralized, algorithmic money” in place of fixed-supply digital assets like Bitcoin.
+Frax (FRAX), a coin pegged to the U.S. dollar, operates on a “fractional-algorithmic” mechanism for its stablecoin, meaning it is partially backed by collateral and partially stabilized algorithmically.
+In addition to Frax, the company has FPI, which is pegged to the U.S. Consumer Price Index, and frxETH, which is pegged to Ether (ETH).
+Frax aims to provide “highly scalable, decentralized, algorithmic money” in place of fixed-supply digital assets like Bitcoin.

-Otherwise known as LUSD, this stablecoin was created by Liquity, a decentralized borrowing protocol that allows you to draw 0 percent interest loans against Ether as collateral.
+Liquity USD (LUSD) was created by Liquity, a decentralized borrowing protocol that allows you to draw 0 percent interest loans against Ether as collateral.
 The loans are paid out in LUSD, which is pegged to U.S. dollars, and must maintain a minimum collateral ratio of only 110 percent.
 The loans are also secured by a stability pool, which contains LUSD, and by fellow borrowers collectively acting as guarantors.